inko-lang/inko/docs/source/getting-started/ffi.md

 if res as Int == -1 { panic("clock_gettime() failed: {err}") }
 ```

-## C and the Inko scheduler
+## Thread-local storage and the scheduler

 The Inko scheduler is free to reschedule Inko processes on different OS threads.
-This means that if C libraries depend on (thread-local) state, such as for a
+This means that if C libraries depend on thread-local state, the state observed
-cache, the state observed may differ as a process is moved between threads.
-As
+may differ as a process is moved between threads.
+Some GUI libraries outright
-Inko doesn't offer a mechanism to pin Inko processes to OS threads (and we
-likely won't introduce one either), your best bet is to avoid C libraries that
-make use of global state.
+break when used on a thread different from the one the thread-local state is set
+up for.

+The `Main` process on is guaranteed to always run on the main thread.
+As such,
+you should only use such libraries from the `Main` process.
+Pinning processes to
+arbitrary OS threads isn't supported.

 ## Runtime performance